Ovulation: Ovulation

 By this time, the oocyte has completed meiosis I, yielding two cells: the larger secondary oocyte that contains all of the cytoplasmic material and a smaller, inactive first polar body.
 Meiosis II follows at once but will be arrested in the metaphase and will so remain until fertilization.
 The spindle apparatus of the second meiotic division appears at the time of ovulation.
 If no fertilization occurs, the oocyte will degenerate between 12 and 24 hours after ovulation.
 Approximately 1–2% of ovulations release more than one oocyte.
 This tendency increases with maternal age.
 Fertilization of two different oocytes by two different spermatozoa results in fraternal twins.

+The precise moment of ovulation was captured on film for the first time in 2008, coincidentally, during a routine hysterectomy procedure.
+According to the attending gynecologist, the ovum's emergence and subsequent release from the ovarian follicle occurred within a 15-minute timeframe.